ana-morosanu/cybercy-data-protection/src/site/notes/AI Enablement/ISO42001- AI Management System Standard.md

 ### **Improvement**

 **Continual Improvement**:
 The organisation is required to continually improve the suitability, adequacy, and effectiveness of its AI management system.
 This means that the system should not remain static but should evolve in response to internal evaluations, external changes, and opportunities for enhancement.
-The goal is to ensure that the AI management system remains aligned with the organization’s objectives and continues to support responsible and effective use of AI.
+The goal is to ensure that the AI management system remains aligned with the organisation’s objectives and continues to support responsible and effective use of AI.

 **Nonconformity and Corrective Action**:
-When a nonconformity occurs, the organization must take action to address it.
+When a nonconformity occurs, the organisation must take action to address it.
 This includes reacting to the issue by controlling and correcting it, and dealing with any consequences.
-The organization must also evaluate whether further action is needed to eliminate the root cause of the nonconformity to prevent recurrence.
+The organisation must also evaluate whether further action is needed to eliminate the root cause of the nonconformity to prevent recurrence.
 This involves reviewing the nonconformity, identifying its causes, and determining whether similar issues exist or could arise elsewhere.

 Once actions are identified, they must be implemented and their effectiveness reviewed.
 If necessary, changes should be made to the AI management system.
 All actions taken, including the nature of the nonconformities and the results of any corrective actions, must be documented and retained as evidence.

 ### **Annex A (normative) - Reference Control Objectives and Controls**

 ##### **A.1 General**
 This annex provides a reference set of control objectives and controls to support the implementation and operation of an AI management system.
-Organizations are not required to implement all listed controls but should select those relevant to their context, risks, and objectives.
+Organisations are not required to implement all listed controls but should select those relevant to their context, risks, and objectives.
 Additional or alternative controls may also be used.

 ##### **A.2 Policies Related to AI**
 **Objective**: To provide management direction and support for AI systems according to business requirements.
-- **A.2.2 AI policy**: The organization shall document a policy for the development or use of AI systems.
+- **A.2.2 AI policy**: The organisation shall document a policy for the development or use of AI systems.
-- **A.2.3 Alignment with other organizational policies**: The organization shall determine where other policies intersect with AI objectives.
+- **A.2.3 Alignment with other organisational policies**: The organisation shall determine where other policies intersect with AI objectives.
 - **A.2.4 Review of the AI policy**: The AI policy shall be reviewed periodically to ensure its continued relevance and effectiveness.

-##### **A.3 Internal Organization**
+##### **A.3 Internal Organisation**
-**Objective**: To establish accountability within the organization for responsible AI system management.
+**Objective**: To establish accountability within the organisation for responsible AI system management.
 - **A.3.2 AI roles and responsibilities**: Roles and responsibilities for AI shall be clearly defined and allocated.
 - **A.3.3 Reporting of concerns**: A process shall be in place for reporting concerns related to AI systems.